Discount Model - Customer Order

 • Control Fields

-Control fields are entered for a discount number in 'Discount Model.
+Control fields are specified for a discount number in 'Discount Model.
 Connect Disc Number' (OIS805/F).
 They act as selection criteria for the search for information that qualifies an order line for a discount.
-The control fields are entered as field names.
+The control fields are specified as field names.

 If a discount number is defined so discounts are set manually during order line entry, no control fields need to be specified.